KavrakiLab/EnGens/README.md

 ```
 You're all set!

+_Note: this step should not take longer than 15min.
+On Windows the PowerShell sometimes gets stuck - do a right click in the terminal to check the progress after 10-15min._

 For other installation options check the section [Advanced Installation](#advanced-installation) bellow.

 ## Running EnGens

-### Run the following command from the working directory with this code
+### Linux: run the following command from the working directory with this code

-`docker run -it --rm -v $(pwd):/home/engen/ -p 8888:8888 ac121/engens:latest jupyter notebook --allow-root --ip=0.0.0.0 --port=8888`
+`docker run -it --rm -v $(pwd):/home/engen/ -p 8888:8888 ac121/engens:latest jupyter notebook --ip=0.0.0.0 --port=8888`

+### Windows: run the following command from the working directory with this code

+`docker run -it --rm -v ${pwd}:/home/engen/ -p 8888:8888 ac121/engens:latest jupyter notebook --ip=0.0.0.0 --port=8888`

 Here we provide a pipeline for generating ensembles of conformations from molecular dynamics trajectories as a first step towards ensemble docking.